colinschoen/csmberkeley.github.io/pages/join.md

 ## Mentorship

 We have unfortunately closed applications for Senior and Junior Mentors.
-Check back in the Fall if you are still interested!
+We will be opening applications once again for the Fall 2015 semester for Senior Mentors in April 2015, and Junior Mentors in August 2015.
+Check back then!

 ## Tutoring